delta6626/365-days-of-code/README.md

 - Day 70 ✅: Learnt more about math operations in C and how typecasting works
 - Day 71 ✅: Learnt about bitwise operations in C, sizeof() function, truthy and falsey values
 - Day 72 ✅: Learnt about switch statement, goto statament and ternary operator in C
+- Day 73 ✅: Learnt about functions, function arguments, argv, argc and arrays in C
+- Day 74 ✅: Learnt about multidimensional arrays and structures in C, Made [Nebula](https://nebulanotes.live) more SEO friendly

 ---